 Jeremy has enjoyed his experience working with housing, but has also enjoyed other experiences, such as advising Greek Organizations, working with Orientation Programs, and leading spring break emersion trips.
 While these experiences have broadened his horizons, his number one passion is still student housing, and at COCM, he makes it his goal to excel every day through hard work and dedication to the company as well as his passion for the industry.

 Jeremy earned a BA in Political Science from the University of South Alabama, and a Master’s of Public Administration from Auburn University Montgomery.
-He is married with one daughter.
+He is married with two children.

 Financial Reporting Accountant